 Now use your planner to help you to write up your advert.
 Read the adverts of your classmates.
 Choose one to role play for the class.
-When you have written your TV advertisement, choose members of your group to act it out to show how it would look on TV.

 Join them up

 What is a prefix?

 A prefix is not a full word.
 It's a word part that is added at the beginning of a full word (called a root word).
 Every prefix has its own meaning.
 When a prefix is added to a root word, it changes the meaning of the root word.